 SCREEN: Macro interface in ImageJ running automated analysis on loaded ROIs.

-If the ROIs originate from the 1_all_rois_results output, remove unwanted segmentations from the ROI manager [1].
-Select them and press the Delete button on the ROI manager window instead of the keyboard key [2].
-Then proceed with analysis normally [3].
+If the ROIs originate from the 1_all_rois_results output, remove unwanted segmentations from the ROI manager.
+Select them and press the Delete button on the ROI manager window [1].
+Then proceed with analysis normally [2].

-SCREEN: ImageJ interface open with ROIs from 1_all_rois_results and some being deleted manually.
-(Same footage as 2.10.1)

-SCREEN: Cursor clicking the Delete button on the ROI manager window.
+(merged former 1 and 2 shots) SCREEN: ImageJ interface open with ROIs from 1_all_rois_results and some being deleted manually by clicking the Delete button on the ROI manager window (Same footage as 2.10.1).

-SCREEN: Macro interface in ImageJ running automated analysis on loaded ROIs.
+(former 3.3.3) SCREEN: Macro interface in ImageJ running automated analysis on loaded ROIs.

 If software other than ImageJ is required, import the segmentations as binary masks instead [1-TXT].